 Amphiboles were used in many products, including ceiling tiles, insulating board, cement sheets, insulation, cigarettes, brake pads, and artificial snow.
 The use of these asbestos types has generally been banned since at least the 1980s.
 Amphibole asbestos types include:

 - Crocidolite (riebeckite)

 Natural deposits of asbestos minerals still exist all over the world, and some types of asbestos are still being used to make various products.
 Russia, China and Kazakhstan are the main exporters of asbestos today.
 While the U.S. government official identifies and regulates six types of asbestos, there may well be undiscovered types of the mineral that could have negative human health effects.

-Asbestos also has been known to contaminate other mineral products, such as talc and vermiculite, though federal regulations have required strict controls in talc production to prevent exposure and multiple lawsuits have focused on asbestos contamination of talc-based products.
+Asbestos also has been known to contaminate other mineral products, such as talc and vermiculite, though federal regulations have required strict controls in talc production to prevent exposure and multiple mesothelioma lawsuits some after death have focused on asbestos contamination of talc-based products.